Domain-Connect/spec/README.md

 Anyone is encouraged to contribute to the specification and to propose changes or new functionalities.
 The desired way of working is by forking the repository to a private account, make necessary changes and then issue a Pull Request back to the master.
 The change will be then taken under Review.

+## Building the IETF draft

+Using VSCode with Dev Container extension, launch VSCode with the configuration provided in .devcontainer

+Execute:
+`metanorma -t ietf -x txt,html draft-domain-connect-04.adoc`